 - Find the Windows Search option from the list and double-click on it.

 - Under the Startup type select the Automatic (Delayed Start) option if it wasn't selected previously.

 - The Service status should show Running by default, if not, click the Start button below to start the service.

 If the above-mentioned troubleshooting steps haven’t worked out, there could be a problem with the Outlook program.
-You can fix this problem by repairing the Outlook with built-in repair utility.
+You can fix this problem by repairing Outlook with a built-in repair utility.

-- Open Settings from Start menu and select Apps
+- Open Settings from the Start menu and select Apps

 - Under Apps & Features choose Microsoft Office Professional and click on Modify